themw123/jarvis_v2/readme.md

 # Jarvis

-Jarvis is your conversational assistant.
+Jarvis is your conversational assistant available as a console programm.
 It can be used all local.
 For now only tested on Windows 11.
+Recommended vram 8gb.

 - Voice To Text 📝: